 Access to finance

 Penetration of formal financial services is very low in Niger.
-In the past decade, however, Niger has witnessed the establishment of a number of new commercial banks and an increase in branches (49 in 2009), most of which belong to the four largest commercial banks in Niger.
+In the past decade, however, Niger has witnessed the establishment of a number of new insurance companies, micro finance institutions and commercial banks and an increase in branches (49 in 2009, and some more recently, in the capital), most of which belong to the four largest commercial banks in Niger.
 The branches are concentrated in Niamey, the capital, with very few in other main cities.
-There are 10 commercial banks, a bank of agriculture (Bagri) established in 2011 and one mortgage bank (Banque d’Habitat), created early 2011 but not yet operating.
-The practice of microfinance in the country is steadily growing, with about eight microfinance institutions.
-Capital Finance, and some others provide housing finance products.
-According to MixMarket, in 2011 a total of US$9.4 million loans were disbursed to 53 511 borrowers, while there were US$4.7 million deposits by 221 308 consumers in the country.
+There are 11 commercial banks, a bank of agriculture (Bagri) established in 2011 and one mortgage bank (Banque d’Habitat), created early 2011 but still not operating.
+The practice of microfinance in the country is steadily growing, with about 15 active microfinance institutions (MFIs).
+Capital Finance and some others provide housing finance products, primarily for land purchase.
+These 15 MFIs reported to the Mix Market (an online repository of microfinance performance data and analysis) in the second quarter of 2015, and disbursed a total of US$15.9 million loans to 136 328 borrowers.
+These MFIs also held US$5.7 million in deposits from 321 151 consumers in the country.
+The data provided by Mix Market did not include deposits and loans disbursed by Asusu SA, one of the most popular MFIs in Niger.
 It is difficult to estimate the amount used for housing, however.

-Property prices have risen steadily over the past five years due to an increase in demand for houses and the boom in the mining sector.
-The price push is exacerbated by the expectation of economic growth in 2012 when Niger starts producing and exporting petroleum.
+Property prices have risen steadily over the past five years given an increase in demand for houses (and insufficient supply) also spurred by the boom in the mining sector in spite of the recent turmoil in the uranium sector.
+Due to the nascent petroleum industry, and the increase in urbanisation, there is a high demand for property.
 Foreign investors, rich Nigerien citizens and Nigeriens from the diaspora are buying properties and investing heavily in modernising the stock of residential and commercial properties in the capital and other cities.
-The growth in the market is expected to continue due to the growing demand for commodities coupled with the ambitious programme of the president, known as “Niamey Nyala” or “Niamey the cute”, a programme to metamorphose Niger’s capital city Niamey into a modern, attractive city.
+The growth in the market is expected to continue due to the growing demand for houses and commercial outlets, coupled with the ambitious programme of the president, known as ‘Niamey Nyala’ or ‘Niamey the cute’, a programme to metamorphose Niger’s capital city Niamey into a modern, attractive city.

 Policy and regulation